 8. Add in sugar in 3 parts

-9. Continue beating on the whole process of adding and beat until stiff peak.
+9. Continue beating during the whole process of adding and beat until stiff peak.

 10. Gently fold in 1/3 of the whites into the yolk mixture with a spatula

-11. Continue folding until all the whites turning green Do not over-mixed
+11. Continue folding until all the whites turning green Do not over-mix

 12. Pour into the chiffon cake mould